Security-Onion-Solutions/securityonion-docs/DisablingProcesses.rst

 Disabling Processes
 ===================

 If you've already run Setup and want to disable a certain sensor service, you can simply stop the running service and then change the corresponding config value from ``yes`` to ``no`` to prevent it from restarting the next time the NSM scripts are run.

-For example, suppose you access Bro's HTTP logs via ELSA, so you want to disable ``http_agent`` to prevent those HTTP logs from being duplicated into the ``Sguil`` database.
+For example, suppose you access Bro's HTTP logs via Kibana, so you want to disable ``http_agent`` to prevent those HTTP logs from being duplicated into the ``Sguil`` database.
 You would first stop the running ``http_agent`` service:

 ::

     sudo nsm_sensor_ps-stop --only-http-agent

-You would then edit ``/etc/nsm/$HOSTNAME-$INTERFACE/sensor.conf`` and
+You would then edit ``/etc/nsm/$HOSTNAME-$INTERFACE/sensor.conf`` and change:
-change:

 ::